Tinnitus - Causes & Solutions

 Are there treatments that can help me?

 Tinnitus does not have a cure yet, but treatments that help many people cope better with the condition are available.
-At the Manchester Hearing Aid Clinic we offer Hearing aids to help people who have hearing loss along
+At the Manchester Hearing Aid and Earwax Removal Clinic we offer Hearing aids to help people who have hearing loss along

 Can I do anything to prevent tinnitus or keep it from getting worse?

-Anything you can do to limit your exposure to loud noise—by moving away from the sound, turning down the volume, or wearing earplugs or earmuffs—will help prevent tinnitus or keep it from getting worse.
+Anything you can do to limit your exposure to loud noise by moving away from the sound, turning down the volume, or wearing earplugs or earmuffs will help prevent tinnitus or keep it from getting worse.
 Dietary changes and the use of multivitamins can also help with the removal of unwanted noises.
+Improvement in your overall health through exercise and destressing techniques such as yoga will help in your perception of tinnitus.

 If you would like to discuss any of these conditions and treatments do not hesitate to contact us today.